-Supply Preachers
+SUPPLY Preachers

-- Rules for Clergy Serving as Supply Preachers: - The official designation of a Housing Exclusion amount can be made by the Congregation who holds the minister's membership. - This is also true for pension payments if not designated by the pension plan. - Language can include something similar to: "100% of all income received from Ministerial Services is designated as Housing Exclusion, until further notice."
+- Rules for Clergy Serving as Supply Preachers: - The official designation of a housing exclusion amount can be made by the congregation who holds the Minister's membership & to whom they are accountable. - This is also true for the Minister's pension payments from a qualified 403(b)(9) retirement plan, if not already designated by the plan.

-Supply Preachers
+SUPPLY Preachers

-- Rules for Clergy Serving as Supply Preachers: - Language used by the congregation can include something similar to: - "100% of all income received from Clergy services is designated as housing exclusion, until further notice." - If this designation has been made, no IRS reporting is required.
-A copy of this statement should be given to the Supply Preacher on official letterhead to keep in their files.
+- Rules for Ministers Serving as Supply Preachers: - Language used by the congregation can include something similar to: - "100% of all income received from Ministry services is designated as housing exclusion, until further notice." - If this designation has been made, no IRS reporting is required.
+A copy of this statement should be given to the Minister on official letterhead to keep in their files.